spulver/hello-world/README.md

 # hello-world
 A Github hello-world :-)

-Doing some edits now more edits done on remote
+Doing some edits now, more edits done on remote. (with corrections)